JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 `view`, and broadcasting are intended to work with `DataFrame`, `SubDataFrame` and `DataFrameRow` objects.

-The following values are a valid column index:
+The following are a valid column index:
 * a value, later denoted as `col`:
     * a `Symbol`;
     * an `AbstractString`;